tlorans/commo_factors/commo_factors/docs/docs/portfolio_construction.md

 - Show how to build an optimal commodity portfolio
 - Static (equal-weight or risk-parity) vs. optimized weighting
 - Implementation challenges

+(part 5. of the paper, multifactor commodity portfolios)